khlanna/appcharge/README.md

 Live Demo: [https://appcharge-alpha.vercel.app](https://appcharge-alpha.vercel.app)

----

-**Note:** I used Open Graph image generation and ShadCN/UI for the first time, so some solutions may not be optimal.
-Feedback and suggestions for improvement are welcome!

 # Mini Storefront (Appcharge Home Assignment)

 A Next.js mini storefront using the Fake Store API, with dynamic product previews, Open Graph images, and modern UI/UX.